algorandfoundation/algokit-utils-ts/docs/README.md

 - **Higher-order use cases**
   - [**Asset management**](./capabilities/asset.md) - Creation, transfer, destroying, opting in and out and managing Algorand Standard Assets
   - [**Typed application clients**](./capabilities/typed-app-clients.md) - Type-safe application clients that are [generated](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients) from ARC-0032 application spec files and allow you to intuitively and productively interact with a deployed app, which is the recommended way of interacting with apps and builds on top of the following capabilities:
-    - [**ARC-0032 Application Spec client**](./capabilities/app-client.md) - Builds on top of the App management and App deployment capabilities (below) to provide a high productivity application client that works with ARC-0032 application spec defined smart contracts
+    - [**ARC-56 / ARC-32 App client and App factory**](./capabilities/app-client.md) - Builds on top of the App management and App deployment capabilities (below) to provide a high productivity application client that works with ARC-56 and ARC-32 application spec defined smart contracts
     - [**App management**](./capabilities/app.md) - Creation, updating, deleting, calling (ABI and otherwise) smart contract apps and the metadata associated with them (including state and boxes)
     - [**App deployment**](./capabilities/app-deploy.md) - Idempotent (safely retryable) deployment of an app, including deploy-time immutability and permanence control and TEAL template substitution
   - [**Algo transfers (payments)**](./capabilities/transfer.md) - Ability to easily initiate Algo transfers between accounts, including dispenser management and idempotent account funding